Kai Campos

-Kai Campos is a British electronic musician from St. Austell, Cornwall.
+Kai Campos (born 4 February 1986) is a British electronic musician from St Austell, Cornwall.
 He made his name as one half of Mount Kimbie alongside Dominic Maker and as a musician and DJ in the Greater London electronic music scene.
-He initially met Maker at Southbank uni where he was studying film.
+He initially met Maker at Southbank University where he was studying film.
 The duo began making music together in a home studio in Peckham.